grinchdubs/grinchdubs.github.io/_posts/2025-03-19-most-used-linux-apps.md

 Search Variables - Ctrl+Alt+v (V for Variable)

 Bat for a better cat command
-More useful output than the normal cat command
+More useful output than the normal cat command:

 `sudo apt install bat #For debian based systems or pacman -S bat #For Arch based systems`